-(65) State or local fire authority--A fire official who is authorized to conduct fire safety inspections on behalf of the city, county, or state government, including certified fire inspectors.
+(69) State or local fire authority--A fire official who is authorized to conduct fire safety inspections on behalf of the city, county, or state government, including certified fire inspectors.

-(66) Substantial physical injury--Physical injury serious enough that a reasonable person would conclude that the injury needs treatment by a medical professional, including dislocated, fractured, or broken bones; concussions; lacerations requiring stitches; second and third degree burns; and damages to internal organs.
-Evidence that physical injury is serious includes the location and/or severity of the bodily harm and/or the age of the child.
+(70) Substantial physical injury--Physical injury serious enough that a reasonable person would conclude that the injury needs treatment by a medical professional, including dislocated, fractured, or broken bones; concussions; lacerations requiring stitches; second and third degree burns; and damages to internal organs.
+Evidence that physical injury is serious may include the location or severity of the bodily harm or the age of the child.
 Substantial physical injury does not include minor bruising, the risk of minor bruising, or similar forms of minor bodily harm that will resolve healthily without professional medical attention.

-(67) Supine restraint--Placing a child in a chest up restraint hold.
+(71) Supine restraint--Placing a child in a chest up restraint hold.